Save up to 25% with our great value packs

 3 PACK SIZES AVAILABLE

-- 4 PACK: 1 each of Blue, Pink, Green, White kids biodegradable bamboo toothbrush
+- 4 PACK: 1 each of Red, White, Black, Blue biodegradable bamboo toothbrush

-- 8 PACK: 2 each of Blue, Pink, Green, White kids biodegradable bamboo toothbrush
+- 8 PACK: 2 each of Red, White, Black, Blue biodegradable bamboo toothbrush

-- 12 PACK: 3 each of Blue, Pink, Green, White kids biodegradable bamboo toothbrush (save almost £1 per brush!)
+- 12 PACK: 3 each of Red, White, Black, Blue biodegradable bamboo toothbrush (save almost £1 per brush!)

-Each pack contains our kids bamboo handled toothbrushes with painted handle and matching coloured BPA-free nylon bristles in four ocean inspired colours.
+Each pack contains our bamboo handled toothbrushes with painted handle and matching coloured BPA-free nylon bristles in four ocean inspired colours for adults.
 The toothbrushes comes in a recyclable or compostable cardboard box with zero plastic content.

 - Vegan friendly